Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Irritation of the eyes, nose, and throat

 Chest pain, which may indicate heart disease

-The symptoms of secondhand smoke exposure may resemble other medical conditions and problems.
-Always talk with your health care provider for a diagnosis.
+The symptoms of secondhand smoke exposure may look like other medical conditions and problems.
+Always see your healthcare provider for a diagnosis.

 Creating a smoke-free environment indoors and outdoors protects nonsmokers from secondhand smoke exposure.

 Smoking, in addition to high cholesterol, high blood pressure, physical inactivity, obesity, and diabetes, tops the list as a primary risk factor for cardiovascular disease.
-In fact, smoking has been classified as the single most preventable cause of premature death in the U.S.
+In fact, smoking is the single most preventable cause of premature death in the U.S.